Introduction to Multimodal LLMs

 Exploring Visual Limitations

 Despite these strides, a critical examination suggests that MLLMs are still hindered by essential visual understanding issues.
-This paper explore the possibility that these challenges may originate from the visual representations learned during the training process, utilizing a methodology based on Contrastive Language-Image Pre-Training (CLIP) vision encoders.
-The study purposefully identifies pairs of visually distinct images that the CLIP model erroneously perceives as similar.
+This paper explores the possibility that these challenges may originate from the visual representations learned during the training process, utilizing a methodology based on Contrastive Language-Image Pre-Training (CLIP) vision encoders.
+The paper purposefully identifies pairs of visually distinct images that the CLIP model erroneously perceives as similar.
 Termed as "CLIP-blind pairs", they serve as a benchmark called the Multimodal Visual Patterns (MMVP) to evaluate the visual aptitude of MLLMs.
 When examined against this benchmark, it was found that the models, including GPT-4V, often struggled with basic visual queries, suggesting that visual representation learning models might not yet be sufficiently developed for robust multimodal understanding.

 Visual Patterns Challenging MLLMs